AriaFallah/WebpackTutorial/part2/README.md

 [DefinePlugin](https://github.com/webpack/docs/wiki/list-of-plugins#defineplugin).

-The plugin lets us create a global constant for our entire bundle, which we could name anything, such as `DONT_USE_IN_PRODUCTION: true`, but more practically, a popular choice that looks a bit more familiar is `process.env.NODE_ENV: JSON.stringify('production')`.
+The plugin lets us create a global constant for our entire bundle, which we could name anything, such as `DONT_USE_IN_PRODUCTION: true`, but more practically, it's a much better choice to use `process.env.NODE_ENV: JSON.stringify('production')`.
+This is because many programs recognize and use `process.env.NODE_ENV` for additional features and optimization of your code.

 Why `JSON.stringify`?
 Because according to the docs:

 > If the value is a string it will be used as a code fragment.